Honors Marine Science

 Late work will be accepted with a 20% deduction for the first day and 10% deduction for each day thereafter.
 It is important to me that you are learning the material, but it is equally important that you demonstrate responsibility and complete and return the assignments.

-- Be in class on time, with materials needed and ready to learn when the bell rings
+- Be in class on time, with materials needed and ready to learn when the bell rings, or online on time for meetings on your virtual days as much as is possible

 - Raise a hand when you want to make a comment or ask a question